BobDeng1974/Wima/tests/README.md

 Tests
 =====

-This directory contains all of the tests for Waimo.
+This directory contains all of the tests for Wima.